 Societally, we’ve worked through our car problems—parking, traffic, safety, driver education—because we benefit from the convenience they provide.
 We shoulder great costs in terms of pollution and energy dependence to keep up the habit.
 Are Limes and Birds really so different because they don’t have a path that “belongs” to them?

-When I think about what adding these scooters to our transportation ecosystem means, I think of the Monon Trail—especially the densely traveled miles between 54th Street and 86th Street.
+When I think about what adding these scooters to our transportation system means, I think of the Monon Trail—especially the densely traveled miles between 54th Street and 86th Street.
 I like to run along there occasionally, but on a nice evening or a weekend, it’s crowded.
-You’ve got runners, cyclists, walkers, skaters, kids (in strollers and out), and pets.
+You’ve got runners, cyclists, walkers, skaters, kids (inside strollers and out), and pets.
 There’s no bike lane.
 It’s a free-for-all.
 I stay alert.
 I stay in my “line.”
 I look over my shoulder before I move out of it.

 When we built the Monon over 20 years ago, people wondered whether anyone would use such a thing.
 Now it’s got growing pains.
 But so far, we haven’t banned bikes, or pets, or kids.
 We’ve figured out how to get along.

 An ordinance can create a vision of the ideal order, but it can’t necessarily persuade people to follow it.
-Enforcement has a part, sure.
+Enforcement plays a part, sure.
 But so does education.
 And so does culture.
 And this is where our communications community can possibly be of some help.

 Last summer, as part of its “Hot on the Trails: A Road-Free Guide to Exploring Central Indiana,” Indianapolis Monthly published a smart, funny etiquette guide for Monon Trail users.
 It’s worth a look as we think about how we adapt to Birds, Limes, and whatever comes next.